bacalhau-project/bacalhau/docs/getting-started/installation.md

 ## Support

-For help with the Bacalau client, installation, or other questions, please reach out to the [Bacalhau team via Slack](https://filecoinproject.slack.com/archives/C02RLM3JHUY).
+For help with the Bacalhau client, installation, or other questions, please reach out to the [Bacalhau team via Slack (#bacalhau channel)](https://filecoin.io/slack).